 - Number of main flashes (strokes)

-- Shape and size of the ellipse that can be said to contain the location of the strike with a 90% level of confidence
+- Shape and size of the ellipse that can be said to contain the location of the strike with a 50-percent level of confidence

-MeteoSwiss creates various products on the basis of this information (e.g. thunderstorm maps).
-For all automatic monitoring stations (SwissMetNet), lightning strikes are detected within a radius of 3 kilometres (local strikes) and of between 3 and 30 kilometres (distant strikes).
+MeteoSwiss creates various products on the basis of this information (e.g. lightning density maps).
+Lightning strikes are calculated for all automatic monitoring stations (SwissMetNet) within a radius of 3 kilometres (local strikes around the monitoring station) and between 3 and 30 kilometres (distant strikes).
 These readings are used to calculate various totals (number of lightning strikes every ten minutes, hour, month and year) as well as peak values.